Electric Fence FAQs

 - Gateways and handling yards.
 Animals often push each other into fences when being moved.

 - Goats.
 Without a doubt, they are escape artists.

 - Frightened animals.
 Predators or loud noises can cause prey species (e.g. horses, goats, turkeys) to run in terror straight into, under, over or through any fence, no matter what fence design (netting, hi-tensile or woven wire).

 - Use a wide-impedance energizer.
-They’re less affected by dry soil.
+They are less affected by dry soil.

 - Integrate ground-return wires (connected to energizer’s negative terminal) into the fence.
-Animals must touch 2 strands (a negative and a positive) but it works well.
+Animals must touch two strands (a negative and a positive) but it works well.